 For understanding actions, sequences of human poses are usually required as they provide important temporal information.
 In this section, we further extend the Pr-VIPE framework to temporal domain, namely Temporal Pr-VIPE, to explicitly handle sequential inputs.
 Instead of embedding a single 2D pose, we embed a 2D pose sequence with the view-invariance and probabilistic properties of Pr-VIPE.

-The input to our Temporal Pr-VIPE is a sequence 2D poses from a clip of $T$ temporally-ordered frames.
-Atrous sampling is used with a rate based on video frame rate, so that the input clip corresponds to roughly $0.5$ second.
+The input to our Temporal Pr-VIPE is a sequence of 2D poses from $T$ temporally-ordered frames.
+Atrous sampling is used with a rate based on the video frame rate.
 We then apply the full Pr-VIPE objective (Section~\ref{sec:training_objective}) to train an embedding model for 2D pose sequences.
-To compare whether a pair of two pose sequences correspond to the same action, we compute the NP-MPJPEs of the 3D poses between each of their corresponding frame pair and threshold on the maximum pairwise NP-MPJPE.
-We use the same training objectives as the single-frame Pr-VIPE.
-We also apply camera augmentation, similar to Pr-VIPE training, by applying a random camera view to a subset of sequences within each batch during training.
+To compare whether a pair of pose sequences are similar, we compute the NP-MPJPEs of the 3D poses between each of their corresponding frame pairs and threshold on the maximum pairwise NP-MPJPE.
+We also apply camera augmentation, similar to the Pr-VIPE training, by applying a random camera view to a subset of sequences within each batch during training.

 We adopt a mid-fusion style network model architecture.
-Each 2D pose from the input sequence is fed into a network with two residual FC blocks~\cite{martinez2017simple}, and the output features are concatenated and fed to a third residual FC block and linear heads for final predictions, as shown in Fig.~\ref{fig:temporal_pr_vipe_arch}.
+Each 2D pose from the input sequence is fed into a network with two residual FC blocks~\cite{martinez2017simple}, and the output features are concatenated and fed to a third residual FC block followed by linear heads for final predictions, as shown in Fig.~\ref{fig:temporal_pr_vipe_arch}.
 More details on the implementation can be found in Section~\ref{sec:training_details}.